<Suspense> lets you display a fallback until its children have finished loading.

 Notatka

-Both deferred values and transitions let you avoid showing Suspense fallback in favor of inline indicators.
+Both deferred values and Transitions let you avoid showing Suspense fallback in favor of inline indicators.
 Transitions mark the whole update as non-urgent so they are typically used by frameworks and router libraries for navigation.
 Deferred values, on the other hand, are mostly useful in application code where you want to mark a part of UI as non-urgent and let it “lag behind” the rest of the UI.

 Preventing already revealed content from hiding